Disclosure: this site is reader-supported. When you buy through links on our site, we may earn a small commission, at no extra cost to you.

 Franklin is, we guess, at least 15 (he was a rescue), and has lost a considerable amount of weight from when I last saw him several years ago.

-My friend's vet recommended dry food WITH grain (something to do with possible heart conditions and cholesterol).
+My friend's vet recommended feeding dry food WITH grain (something to do with possible heart conditions and cholesterol).

 I've checked online, and can find no one making similar suggestions - and I've been told forever that grain is bad for cats.

-Also, I'm thinking that dry food is no longer the best choice for Franklin - his appetite is still good (I just had a fish dinner, and Franklin was clamoring for shares).
+Also, I'm thinking that dry kibble is no longer the best choice for Franklin - his appetite is still good (I just had a fish dinner, and Franklin was clamoring for shares).
 But he doesn't seem very interested in his kibble.

 Thanks for your help!